WokLibCodeClub/Install-Python/Windows-installation/README.md

 ## 2. Python installation combined with a dedicated Python editor

-There other way of getting Python on your computer is to choose one of the dedicated Python code editors which come packaged with their own version of Python.
+The other way of getting Python on your computer is to choose one of the dedicated Python code editors which come packaged with their own version of Python.
 This takes the pain out of actually installing the Python code.
 The link below shows how you can install the *mu* editor for Python coding.

 * [Install the *mu* code editor with Python included](Windows-mu-installation/README.md)

+There are many other pages on the internet with guides to installing Python.
+Here are links to two other websites where you can get advice.

 ### Python installation advice from Raspberry Pi Foundation